BCDevOps/devops-platform-workshops/openshift-201/resource-mgmt.md

 2. Determine risk appetite

-Determine risk appetite for eviction.
+Determine risk appetite for eviction or throttling.
 If the risk appetite is low, the container should request cpu/memory according to the expected peak usage plus a percentage safety margin.
+Protect your critical pods setting values so they are classified as Guaranteed.
 If the risk appetite is higher, it may be more appropriate to request cpu/memory according to the expected mean usage.

 3. Set container cpu/memory request